-Bacteria and Other Infectious Agents 2
+COS 131 Bacteria and Other Infectious Agents 2

-Science of Nail Technology 2
+COS 132 Science of Nail Technology 2

-Basic Procedures 3
+COS 133 Basic Procedures 3

-The Business of Nail Technology 2
+COS 135 The Business of Nail Technology 2

-Fundamentals of Artificial Nail Application 4
+COS 136 Fundamentals of Artificial Nail Application 4

-Fundamentals of Nail Art 1
+COS 137 Fundamentals of Nail Art 1

-Nail Practice I 4
+COS 224 Nail Practice I 4

-Science of Nail Technology Basic Procedures The Business of Nail Technology Fundamentals of Artificial Nail Application Fundamentals of Nail Art

-This program is offered in the fall and spring semesters and may be completed in one semester.
-Upon successful completion of all program coursework, students will have accumulated the minimum 300 clock hours required to test for licensure
+This Course may be completed in two semesters.
+Upon completion of all coursework, students will have accumulated the minimum 300 clock hours required to test for licensure.

-^{} Graduation times may vary according to course availability and/or individual course load.
+\ Graduation times may vary according to course availability and/or individual course load.
 Consult faculty advisor.